panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ### 2.1 Use case: focusing an input

-The classic example of when you need to access DOM elements is to focus into an input as soon as the component renders.
+The classic example of when you need to access DOM elements is to focus on the input element as soon as the component renders.

 To make it work you'll need to create a reference to the input element, and then right after mount call the special method `inputElement.focus()` to focus.